 But keep in mind that a majority of your customers who have decided to use natural and organic skincare and are ready to pay the higher price for that skincare, are often people with a weakened immune system.
 Your customers may include diabetic patients, patients diagnosed with cancer, people suffering under chronic skin disorders such as eczema, neurodermitis, psoriasis and more.
 What a healthy body can tolerate might be dangerous (in the worst case even fatal) to those customers.

-We strongly encourage you to preserve all of your skincare products adequately.
+In formulating natural cosmetics, we strongly encourage you to preserve all of your skincare products adequately.
 Thankfully this is now the law in most countries that have adequate cosmetic regulations, but there are still many formulators out there who believe that selling an unpreserved water-based cosmetic is better and healthier.
 The potential skincare product side effects of such thinking is amply demonstrated by the two case studies above.

-Formula Botanica may be an organic skincare school, but that doesn’t mean that we don’t want you to formulate safe and stable cosmetics.
-Applying 1-2% preservative (even a ‘chemical’ one) is worth it in order to save a life and to protect your ingredients and formulations from contamination.
+Formula Botanica is a professional, accredited online organic skincare school, and we celebrate the benefit of natural cosmetics and promote safe cosmetic formulation.
+We say that applying 1-2% preservative (even a ‘chemical’ one) is worth it in order to save a life and to protect your ingredients and formulations from contamination.
 Using a preservative is a necessity, not an optional extra.

 How do you feel about preservatives?
 Do you use them?
 Tell us in the comments below!